Fordham Plaza, Bronx: Later redevelopment

 In 1981, the Sears location on Webster Avenue opened within the former space of the Rogers Department Store branch.
 In October 1984, a groundbreaking ceremony was held for One Fordham Plaza, the successor to the mall project of the 1970s and the first new office complex in the borough in over 25 years.
 The Skidmore, Owings & Merrill-designed structure was built on the 5.5 acre former Postal Service property that had been a vacant urban-renewal site for over a decade prior; the USPS was paid $1.4 million in 1983 to give up the plot and move to a smaller site one block south on East 188th Street, which is now the Fordham Post Office.
 The structure was complete by 1985, and it opened in August 1986 at the cost of about $65 million.
 Upon opening, it was predominantly leased by city and state agencies, while much of the retail space was vacant.
 The building was over 95 percent occupied by 1991.

 Prior to the 1990s, what is now the Fordham Plaza Bus Terminal was a peddler's market, metered parking lot, and bus layover area.
 In the 1980s, it was proposed to redevelop the site into a bus terminal and public space.
 Construction began in 1995, paving the plaza with cobblestone and adding the bus shelters and obelisk sculptures.
 It was officially opened on August 28, 1997.

 In 2004, the Sears Building was purchased by the Acadia Realty Trust and P/A Associates.
 A year later, an expansion project was announced.
 On March 29, 2007, groundbreaking began on the expansion of the complex, renamed Fordham Place, which would build a new 14-story mixed use structure on two parking lots adjacent to the Sears building.
 It was the first mixed-use development in the borough since the opening of One Fordham Plaza.
 The Sears store closed that year due to the project.
 The new Fordham Place, however, brought several new outlets, including the borough's first Best Buy location, a Walgreens pharmacy, and a new smaller Sears store.
 The enlarged complex opened in February 2009.
+As of March 11, 2025, however, all 3 stores have since closed or relocated due to increased crime.

 Mayor Michael Bloomberg published the PlaNYC 2030 plan of public initiatives in 2007.
 Part of that plan included a restructuring of Fordham Plaza's bus terminal and market area, in order to improve lighting and public safety and increase public space.
 The project received funding from the United States Department of Transportation, including $7.2 million from the TIGER grant program.
 Construction began in February 2013.
 Renovations on the Fordham Metro-North station in conjunction with the project began in March 2014.
 The current bus loop was completed in 2014, and construction started on the second phase of the project on August 27, 2014.
 The entire plaza opened to the public on January 20, 2016.
+In 2018, the Bronx Night Market was founded.